EduardoNicacio/LLMBenchmark/qwen3-4b-thinking-2507/readme.md

 ## Observations

-Good performance.
+- Good performance.
 Most comprehensive source code.
-Along with [qwen3-4b-2507](/qwen3-4b-2507/readme.md), this was the only model to include all the columns with squared brackets, a good practice in MS SQL server.
+- Along with [qwen3-4b-2507](/qwen3-4b-2507/readme.md), this was the only model to include all the columns with squared brackets, a good practice in MS SQL server.
-Model didn't create all the required C# code, but gave me some tips as follows:
+- Model didn't create all the required C# code, but gave me some tips as follows:

+    ```txt
     File: Pages/Activities/Edit.cshtml (Structure similar to Create, with @model UpdateActivityViewModel)
     File: Pages/Activities/Details.cshtml (Structure: @model ReadActivityDto)
     File: Pages/Activities/Delete.cshtml (Structure: Confirmation form with @model Guid)

-    > Note: Razor Pages use Model Binding and ASP.NET Core validation.
+    Note: Razor Pages use Model Binding and ASP.NET Core validation.
 All pages include proper error handling and form submission.
+    ```